The Shadow Files - How New York Responded to Investigative Reporting and Activists - Palantir Removed from Hospitals

 From then on it was as if a floodgate had been opened: databases with the most private information of millions of people were released, access expanded, rights created that should never have existed.
 Device logins that erased any traceability.
 Write permissions that made data manipulable.
 Forty new profiles, approved without protocol.
 In one stroke, Pandora’s box was thrown wide open.

 And then came June.
-With the blessing of the Supreme Court, the DOGE people not only regained their access - they created a complete copy of NUMIDENT.
-That gigantic file that contains the intimate life of every American: places of birth, addresses, telephone numbers, parents’ names, nationality, ethnic origin.
-The DNA of a nation, moved into a cloud environment that operated without independent security controls.
+With the blessing of the Supreme Court, the DOGE personnel not only regained their access - they created a complete copy of NUMIDENT.
+That enormous file that contains the intimate lives of every American: birthplaces, addresses, phone numbers, names of parents, citizenship, ethnic origin.
+The DNA of a nation, shifted into a cloud environment that operated without independent security controls.

 It was the Supreme Court that opened the door on June 6, 2025.
 By a narrow 5-to-4 majority, the conservative justices - Roberts, Thomas, Alito, Gorsuch and Barrett - overturned Judge Ellen Lipton Hollander’s injunction from March.
 This removed the protection that the district judge had so emphatically imposed.
 The liberal justices - Sotomayor, Kagan, Jackson and Brown - warned in an unusually sharply worded dissent that “irreversible risks to privacy and the rule of law” would arise.
 But their voices faded away.
 From that day on, the most intimate data of 300 million Americans lay in the hands of a unit that had already defied a federal court - and was now backed by the highest court in the land.
 Internal experts sounded the alarm.
 They rated the project as “very high risk,” warned of catastrophic consequences.
 They documented that NUMIDENT must never be transferred into a test environment.
 They explained that unauthorized access to this data would amount to “catastrophic damage.”
 And they recommended leaving it alone.
 But the DOGE team did not listen.
 Michael Russo, one of their own, wrote on June 25 in response to the transfer request simply: “Approved…” One word was enough to breach the security bulwark of an entire agency.

-A few weeks later, Aram Moghaddassi, a DOGE man with far-reaching powers, signed his name to a document that is hard to surpass in audacity: a “Provisional Authorization to Operate.”
-It states verbatim: “I have determined that the business need outweighs the security risk associated with this implementation, and I accept all risks associated with this implementation and operation.”
-With one sentence, he placed “business need” above security risks - and declared that he personally accepted all risks.
+A few weeks later, Aram Moghaddassi, a former DOGE official with far reaching powers, signed a document that is difficult to surpass in its audacity: a “Provisional Authorization to Operate.”
+It states verbatim: “I have determined that the business need outweighs the security risk associated with this implementation, and I accept all risks associated with this implementation and its operation.”
+With one sentence, he placed “business need” above security risk - and declared that he personally accepted all risks.
 Not the public, not independent bodies, not the experts decided - he did.
-In reality, however, it was American society that had to bear the risks.
-Because a regular authorization to operate only arises after a standardized review process with documentation, risk analysis and independent controls by the responsible security department.
-Moghaddassi, however, seized this process, created facts without oversight and allowed the most sensitive data of over 300 million people to be placed in a cloud environment without independent security mechanisms.
-Thus, a breach of rules became treason in digital disguise.
-A scandal that not only undermined the authority of individual judges, but shook the foundation of the rule of law and data protection in the United States.
+In reality, however, it was American society that had to bear the consequences.
+Because a full authorization to operate is normally granted only after a standardized review process with documentation, risk analysis and independent controls by the responsible security division.
+Moghaddassi seized this process, created facts without oversight, and thereby allowed the most sensitive data of over 300 million people to exist in a cloud environment without independent security mechanisms.
+What began as a breach of rules became an act of betrayal in digital form.
+A scandal that did not only undermine the authority of individual judges, but shook the foundations of the rule of law and data protection in the United States.

 And now Palantir could really unfold.
 The mirroring of a national database like NUMIDENT into a cloud environment, the creation of parallel access systems, the ability to search profiles of millions of people in real time - all this corresponds exactly to the deployment scenarios of Palantir software.
 The company of Trump confidant Peter Thiel has for years been the closest partner of the security and intelligence apparatus in the United States, from ICE to the Pentagon to the NSA.
 Palantir specializes in bringing together heterogeneous data streams from various sources, normalizing them and transforming them into searchable control systems.
 That is exactly what happened here: millions of data sets, which were originally stored in separate, strictly protected architectures, were mirrored into a single field of analysis.